Complexity of Shift Bribery in Committee Elections: SNTV, Bloc, and k -Borda

 \begin{theorem} Parameterized by the number of voters, \Borda \ShiftBribery is $\w[1]$-hard (even for unit price functions). \end{theorem}

-\begin{proof} We give a parameterized reduction from the \probMCIS problem.
+\begin{proof} We give a parameterized reduction from the $\w[1]$-hard \probMCIS problem.
+Given a graph $G = (V(G),E(G))$ where each vertex has one of $h$ colors, \probMCIS asks whether there are $h$ vertices of pairwise-distinct colors such that no two of them are connected by an edge.
 Let~$(G,h)$ be our input instance.
 Without loss of generality, we assume that the number of vertices of each color is the same and that there are no edges between vertices of the same color.
 We write $V(G)$ to denote the set of $G$'s vertices, and $E(G)$ to denote the set of $G$'s edges.
 Further, for every color $i \in [h]$, we write $V^{(i)} = \{v_1^{(i)}, \ldots, v_q^{(i)}\}$ to denote the set of vertices of color~$i$.
 For each vertex $v$, we write $E(v)$ to denote the set of edges incident to~$v$.
 For each vertex $v$, we write $\delta(v)$ to denote its degree, i.e., $\delta(v) = |E(v)|$ and we let $\Delta = \max_{u \in V(G)}\delta(u)$ be the highest degree of a vertex~$G$.

+We form an instance of Borda-\textsc{Shift-Bribery} as follows.
+We let the candidate set be: